 |Service Offerings||Inbound, Outbound, Blended, Omnichannel||Inbound, Outbound, Blended, Omnichannel|

 The original Call Centers have grown into Contact Centers with the addition of entirely new communication channels.
-Thanks to the cloud, Contact Center solutions can grown to encompass both inbound and outbound calling functions, as well as support for digital channels including email, SMS, web chat and sometimes even video.
+Thanks to the cloud, Contact Center solutions can grow to encompass both inbound and outbound calling functions, as well as support for digital channels including email, SMS, webchat and sometimes even video.

-But beyond a simple multichannel approach is more importantly the integration of every channel into one single platform.
-Known as an Omnichannel Experience, Contact Center are now blending together multiple methods of communications all onto one platform — one single point of interaction for the client, and one single point of interaction for the agent.
-The Omnichannel contact center is agile, and equipped to support any client, on any platform.
+But beyond a simple multichannel approach is, more importantly, the integration of every channel into one single platform.
+Known as an Omnichannel Experience, Contact Center are now blending multiple methods of communications all onto one platform — one single point of interaction for the client, and one single point of interaction for the agent.
+The Omnichannel contact center is agile and equipped to support any client, on any platform.